 2. Quik – Free Video Editor

-Quik is complete video editing app brought to you by GoPro.
-I accidentally stumble upon this app, while doing research for best Android app for video editing.
+Quik is a complete video editing app brought to you by GoPro.
+I accidentally stumble upon this app, while doing research for the best Android app for video editing.
 And I’ve to say, although it’s not a perfect video editor, its text animation feature is pretty amazing.

 Here is how it work.
 Import a video, add text overlays and export the file.
 Plain and simple.

-But the way, I use it is — instead of importing a video for background, I use plain white background.
+But the way, I use it as it is — instead of importing a video for background, I use a plain white background.
 This way, you can use the animation text anywhere you want.
 And yes it comes with music as well, and all video can be exported to 1080p FHD.
 By default, there is a Quik logo at the end of the video, which is thankfully is optional.

-And since it’s backup by GoPro, there is no rush to monetize the app.
+And since it’s back up by GoPro, there is no rush to monetize the app.
 It’s completely free, no IAP or Ads.

 Overall the app has a pretty good selection of animation styles (except the last few).
 And if you are wondering, which app do I use for my YouTube video intro, well it’s this one.

 Although Legend is a dedicated text animation app, it still has a few similarities with Quik.
 It is not a video editor like quick and what it means is, you can create posts with still backgrounds only.